Mythbusting a Forensic Psychology Career

 • Crisis Intervention

-If you’re ready to learn more, dig into forensic psychology and imagine spending your career in this lucrative field.
+If you’re ready to learn more, read our guide: Making the Case for a Master’s in Forensic Psychology, and discover a career in this lucrative field.

 WRITTEN BY: